 Like in the example in the opening of this column, noise is considered a major type of neighborhood meiwaku.
 That is why most landlords in Japan forbid tenants to have pets, or in certain cases, even refuse families with children!

 Avoiding meiwaku is originally a positive concept, and it surely helps maintain a generally peaceful, clean-looking, and quiet atmosphere.
 I personally believe that it is one of the reasons why Japanese people quickly and massively adopted the wearing of masks during the pandemic, even though it was never compulsory.

 However, like all things, the concept can become a poison if used excessively.
 Considering the presence of children a nuisance so much as to complain about daycare centers, or refraining from taking one’s holidays, does not appear to me as a positive thing for any society in the long term.

 From a foreigner’s point of view, avoiding meiwaku can be difficult to deal with at first, especially if you come from a more individualistic culture.
 Still, if you wish to feel integrated in your new environment and avoid interpersonal relationship troubles, it is key to stick with the major rules.
-Navigating the rules of Japan can be tricky and you will make mistakes, but you have less chances to be considered meiwaku if you accept to make amends and show your willingness to learn.
+Navigating the rules of Japan can be tricky and you will make mistakes, but you have fewer chances to be considered meiwaku if you accept to make amends and show your willingness to learn.